hostmobility/documentation/docs/system/mxv/power_management.md

 ### Deep sleep

-TODO...For developers at Hostmobility check more information [MX-V coprocessor](https://gitlab.com/hostmobility/mx5-cocpu)
+TODO: For developers at Host Mobility, see [MX-V coprocessor](https://gitlab.com/hostmobility/mx5-cocpu) for more information.

 ### Shutdown

 Shutdown/cutoff state turns the system off with close to zero power consumption.
-And it will only work if both internal and external [Start signals](../../interfaces/hmx/start_signal.md) are LOW/off.
+It will only work if both the internal and external [start signals](../../interfaces/hmx/start_signal.md) are LOW/off.

 ```bash
 shutdown -h now